aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/CalculateBaseDamage.md

 - `IceBeemerang` is used by someone who doesn't have `PoisonAttacker`, but the other player party member does: The bonus never applies for either player party member, even for the one that has `PoisonAttacker` and regardless of whether or not this member has [Poison](../Actors%20states/BattleCondition/Poison.md) so it incorrectly doesn't apply

 10: This incorrectly excludes [IceBeemerang](../Player%20actions/Skills/IceBeemerang.md) so this action cannot benefit from the `Magic` weakness bonus

+11: Due to the `DoublePainReal` clamp effect later, player blocking is effectively ignored or has its impact greatly reduced because the player blocking effect is located BEFORE the clamp instead of AFTER

 ## Status infliction
 What happens here depends on the property.
 These typically attempts to inflict a [condition](../Actors%20states/Conditions.md) on the target when applicable and most of them implies a resistance check.